 An investment in our securities involves a high degree of risk.
-You should consider carefully all of the risks described below, together with the other information contained in this prospectus, before making a decision to invest in our units.
-If any of the following events occurs, our business, financial condition and results of operations may be materially adversely affected.
+You should consider carefully all of the risks described below, together with the other information contained in this Form 10-K, before making a decision to invest in our units.
+If any of the following events occur, our business, financial condition and operating results may be materially adversely affected.
 In that event, the trading price of our securities could decline, and you could lose all or part of your investment.